-- A short note regarding the notation, - We used S to denote the strain-rate tensor and Ω to denote the spin or vorticity tensor.
-This is the notation that we will consistently use. - In the literature, some authors use D to denote the strain-rate tensor and S to denote the spin tensor.
+- A short note regarding the notation, - We used S to denote the strain-rate tensor and Ω to denote the spin or vorticity tensor. - This is the notation that we will consistently use. - In the literature, some authors use a different notation. - For example, some authors use D to denote the strain-rate tensor and S to denote the spin tensor.